 Much of society has learned to equate drug dependence and addiction with weak character, a lack of morals or integrity.
-In truth, a person that has become drug dependent has a medical condition that must be appropriately treated by medical professionals.
-As with all medical illnesses and conditions, reading a book regarding the subject or attending a group meeting may be incredibly supportive, but by no means, it can be considered a medical treatment or a solution for drug abuse.
+In truth, a person that has become drug dependent is suffering from a medical condition that requires medical care.
+As with all medical conditions, reading a self- help book regarding or attending a meeting may be incredibly supportive, but by no means, replaces the need for medical treatment.

 The goal of detoxification or detox is to enable the person to stop taking the drug as comfortable and as safely as possible.
 For the majority of individuals, the most effective way is on an inpatient basis and under supervised medical care.
 Others may try to detox at home or in a non-medical residential treatment center, where the safety and effectiveness are put at risk, due to the lack of medical recourse.
 Withdrawal from different categories of drugs can produce various side effects and usually requires different approaches.

-It is essential to have an individualized emotional assessment to achieve a successful drug addiction treatment program. — More often than not, individuals use different substances to mask emotions they cannot handle.
+It is essential to have an individualized emotional assessment to achieve a successful drug treatment program. — More often than not, individuals use different substances to mask emotions they cannot handle.
 In some cases, mental illness can be present and confused with negative behavior.
 Therefore, there should not be one answer for all. – Different individuals have different profiles, which might require different approaches.

-Talk therapy or psychotherapy — usually be done by a psychologist, psychiatrist, or an MFT.
+Talk therapy or psychotherapy by a psychologist, psychiatrist, or an MFT.

 A psychotherapist can:

 - Help the individual develop ways to cope with emotions such as anger and frustration.

-- Suggest strategies to avoid situations where drugs might be craved and subsequently, prevent relapse
+- Suggest strategies to avoid situations where drug cravings occur.

 - Offer suggestions on how to deal with setbacks if it occurs